Tuesday’s ‘General Hospital’ Spoilers: Julian Questions Alexis, Epiphany Supports Liz & Lucy Gushes Over Kevin

 Spoilers detail that Tuesday’s episode of General Hospital will be a special one.
-The show is honoring both actress Susan Brown, who played Gail Baldwin, as well as the soap’s 56th anniversary and teasers hint that there are some fun moments ahead for viewers.
+The show is honoring both actress Susan Brown, who played Gail Baldwin, as well as the soap’s 56th anniversary, and teasers hint that there are some fun moments ahead for viewers.

 As The Inquisitr previously noted, the bulk of the April 2 show will revolve around Alexis sharing the details of Gail’s will.
-She had previously talked with a small group of Gail’s loved ones and revealed that there were some unusual stipulations in the will and Tuesday’s episode is where she shares the details.
+She had previously talked with a small group of Gail’s loved ones and revealed that there were some unusual stipulations in the will.
+Tuesday’s episode is where she shares the details.

 The preview teases that Alexis will have her hands full as she reveals the specifics from Gail’s will.
 General Hospital spoilers indicate that some unexpected Port Charles residents will be pulled into this and the sneak peek for Tuesday’s show shares some hints.

 Alexis is in charge of this gathering and she joked during Monday’s show about how it would be a big crowd.
-For some reason, Julian will be involved, and the preview for the episode show that he’s got questions for Alexis.
+For some reason, Julian will be involved, and the preview for the episode shows that he’s got questions for Alexis.
 Julian will be wondering why he’s there when Alexis is the one running the show, and it looks like Alexis halts as she prepares a snippy retort of some sort.

 Hey old time @GeneralHospital fans pay tribute to Gail Baldwin s will reading ,tomorrow April 2 #SusanBrownRIP #gh56 pic.twitter.com/5IheRK63Wl